seek-oss/logger/README.md

 Note: You could configure the depth of the logs using the `maxObjectDepth` `LoggerOption`, however we strongly do not recommend logging deeper than 4 levels (default setting) as it might cause performance issues for your app as well as possible costs implications with the logging platform provider of your choice.
-Consider flattening the log structure and make it as meaningful as possible.
+Consider flattening the log structure and make it as meaningful as possible instead.

 ## Pino